Discovery Process Decisions Testing Features Results Players Reflections Next Steps

 The atmosphere

-Chronologically: weighing up pre-match selections, waiting for the result, the tension of a penalty shootout if it ends in a draw.
+Weighing up pre-match selections, waiting for the result, the tension of a penalty shootout if it ends in a draw.
 Not just a tool — an occasion that feels like the real thing.

 🏟️